 It's important to note that this test only gives accurate results when the hookworms have matured enough to start laying eggs.
 Unlike some other types of worms found in dogs, hookworms typically stay firmly attached to your dog's intestinal lining, so you may not see them in your dog's poop until the condition is treated and the worms are eliminated through waste.

-Since it takes about two to three weeks for the worms to mature and start laying eggs, fecal flotation tests may not effectively diagnose hookworms in very young puppies.
+Since it takes about two to three weeks for the worms to mature and start laying eggs, diagnostic testing such as a fecal test may not effectively diagnose hookworms in very young puppies.

 How are dogs with hookworms treated?